Starfish-develop/Starfish/docs/api/grid_tools.rst

 Raw Grid Interfaces
 ===================

 *Grid interfaces* are classes designed to abstract the interaction with the raw synthetic stellar libraries under a common interface.
-The :obj:`RawGridInterface` class is designed to be extended by the user to provide access to any new grids.
+The :class:`GridInterface` class is designed to be extended by the user to provide access to any new grids.
 Currently there are extensions for three main grids:

  1. `PHOENIX spectra <http://phoenix.astro.physik.uni-goettingen.de/>`_ by T.O.
 Husser et al 2013 :class:`PHOENIXGridInterface`
  2. Kurucz spectra by Laird and Morse (available to CfA internal only) :class:`KuruczGridInterface`